short-d/short/README.md

 to spend all our time with manual, repetitive work instead of delivering working features.

-Test automation is our only way forward.
+Test automation is the only way forward.

 ### Unit Testing